demml/opsml/README.md

 Setup your local environment:

-By default, `opsml` will log artifacts and experiments locally.
+By default, `OpsML` will log artifacts and experiments locally.
 To change this behavior and log to a remote server, you'll need to set the following environment variables:

 ```shell
 export OPSML_TRACKING_URI=${YOUR_TRACKING_URI}
 ```

+You can find more information on how to set up the tracking and storage uris [here](https://demml.github.io/opsml/installation/).

 ## Quickstart

-If running the example below locally without a server, make sure to install the `server` extra:
+If running the example below locally, with a local server, make sure to install the `server` extra:

 ```bash
 poetry add "opsml[server]"